-At the beginning of 2014 I was redesigning dustinstout.com as I do every year.
+At the beginning of 2014, I was redesigning my website as I do every year.
 One of the biggest hangups for me whenever I do a redesign has always been the social media buttons.
 This year, I wanted to try something different.

 I had experimented with all kinds of social sharing buttons for WordPress.
 From JetPack to Digg Digg, AddThis, Share Daddy, and even gave Flare a try.
 All of them ended up falling short of what I was looking for.

-Before long Nick had the wild idea to actually turn this idea for a set of social media share buttons for dustinstout.com into a full-fleged premium WordPress plugin.
+Before long Nick had the wild idea to actually turn this idea for a set of social media share buttons for dustinstout.com into a full-fledged premium WordPress plugin.

 Once that idea was on the table, a new series of ideas hit us.
 We started brainstorming all that this plugin could be and how it could solve all the different shortcomings in the space.

 So we talked through all the pain points that bloggers (like ourselves) had when looking for a social sharing WordPress plugin.
-Here’s the pain points we decided to tackle first:
+Here are the pain points we decided to tackle first:

 Besides functioning properly, the most important thing for me is that the social sharing buttons look attractive.
 Unappealing, buggy-looking, out-dated, or flat out ugly buttons can really screw up a great website design.